Support for ITE providers

 Computing as a second subject

-If you are a non-computing tutor or trainee and you would like to get involved with the Computer Science Accelerator programme then you can register your interest.
+If you are a non-computing tutor and would like to get involved with the Computer Science Accelerator programme, you can register your interest.
+One of our local Hubs or regional delivery partners will be in touch.
+See how other non computing teachers have developed their skillset to further their careers.

 Courses are free to attend for trainee teachers, with bursaries available once they gain qualified teacher status, paid to the school or college in which they gain employment.
 Further bursaries are available for trainees, or teachers who start Computer Science Accelerator as an NQT or RQT.
 Find out more.